All Episodes

 And believe me, they do consider us an enemy.

-So this is this is a question.
+So this is a question.

 Look, the American people are going to be involved in this too.

-And uh, you know, we are so prosperous and we are we are have so much freedom, we have so much free time, we have so many opportunities in this country that even while we're in the midst of a war like this, in the midst of a threat, as many of our population as want to can pretend we're not and go about their lives and act totally uninterested while some assess the threat,
+We have so many opportunities in this country that even while we're in the midst of a war like this, in the midst of a threat, as many of our population as want to can pretend we're not and go about their lives and act totally uninterested while some assess the threat, deal with it, and face it.

-deal with it, and face it, we don't have to be uh like we were in World War II, almost totally unified and making major sacrifices to fight these things.
+We don't have to be like we were in World War II, almost totally unified and making major sacrifices to fight these things.

 It's a whole different culture and world, economy, and everything else in this country since then.

-But the American people do have a role to play in it.
+But the American people do have a role to play in it, and that is being informed and understanding what the threat is.

-Victor Davis Hanson, National Review Online Today has a great, great piece, six reasons why Iran cannot get nuclear weapons.
+Victor Davis Hanson, National Review Online today, has a great, great piece, Six Reasons Why Iran Cannot Get Nuclear Weapons.

-And it's uh it's just it's right on the money.
+And it's right on the money.

-So it this is a this is a building issue, and as I say, we've got two ways of dealing with this.
+And as I say, we've got two ways of dealing with this.

-We've got you can look at Iraq and Iran side by side.
+You can look at Iraq and Iran side by side.

 We saw a threat in Iraq.

-We had previously dealt with this man Hussein.
+We had previously dealt with this man, Hussein.

-9-11 happens in the aftermath, and it changes the view and everything, and we have made sure that Iraq no longer poses an N an international threat or even a threat to the region.
+And we have made sure that Iraq no longer poses an international threat or even a threat to the region.

 Iraq cannot do damage to anybody right now.